OHS Student Handbook

 When possible, the administration of medication to a student should be scheduled outside of school hours.
 If special circumstances require the administration of prescription medication during school hours or on school sponsored field trips, a Medication Administration Form must be completed for each medication by a licensed health care provider and a parent/guardian.
 The Medication Administration Form may be obtained from the nurse or on Final Forms.
-All medication administered during school hours, or on school sponsored field trips, will be administered by an authorized staff member.
-All medication administered by authorized school personnel or emergency medication taken by a student requires written authorization by a parent and a physician on a school form available from the school nurse.
-The parent(s)/legal guardian is responsible for providing the medication in the original container from the pharmacy, making sure all medication information matches the medication administration form, bringing the medication to the school clinic, picking up any remaining medication, and notifying the school nurse of any changes in the original order or change of doctors.
+All medication administered during school hours, or on school sponsored field trips, will be administered by an authorized school staff member (with the exception of emergency medication such as inhalers or Epinephrine).
+The parent/guardian is responsible for providing the medication in the original container from the pharmacy, making sure all medication information matches the medication administration form, bringing the medication to the school clinic, picking up remaining medications, and notifying the nurse of any changes in the original medication order and providing appropriate documentation for those changes.
 According to Board of Education Policy 5330, “medication” shall include all medication including those prescribed by a licensed health care provider authorized to prescribe medications, and other non-prescribed medications, vitamins, herbals, and/or supplements.

 Library Media Center (LMC)

 The mission of the Library Media Center is to encourage students to be responsible and ethical information users by providing instruction and equitable access to information and technology in order to prepare them for the post-secondary world.
 The library media program also strives to promote reading by maintaining a current and diverse collection that reflects students’ curriculum needs and interests.
 The LMC endeavors to meet the needs of students and staff by affording the following: professional, fiction and nonfiction books, and audio books that supplement the curriculum; magazine subscriptions; databases for research; 36 computers for class and drop-in use; information literacy instruction; events to promote reading for pleasure; and assistance with technology and multimedia.

 Hours of Operation: 8:00 a.m. - 3:30 p.m.